Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives

 This is equivalent to the property that $E_f^F(\Delta)$ contains no negative cycle with respect to the cost function $C'_{ij}(f_{ij}+\Delta)$.

 In accordance with $(\Delta,F)$-feasibility, we have to modify the subroutine \textsc{Adjust}.
-The modified subroutine, denoted by \textsc{Adjust}$(\Delta,f,F)$ is shown on Figure~\ref{fig:adjust-F}.
-The only difference from the algorithm on Figure~\ref{fig:adjust} is that the condition (\ref{eq:delta-feas}) is replaced by (\ref{eq:delta-F-feas}), and that in the second condition, ``$\bar f_{ji}\ge \Delta$" is replaced by ``($\bar f_{ji}\ge \Delta$ or $ij\in F$)".
+The modified subroutine, denoted by \textsc{Adjust}$(\Delta,f,F)$ is shown in Algorithm~\ref{fig:adjust-F}.
+The only difference from Algorithm~\ref{fig:adjust} is that the condition (\ref{eq:delta-feas}) is replaced by (\ref{eq:delta-F-feas}), and that in the second condition, ``$\bar f_{ji}\ge \Delta$" is replaced by ``$\bar f_{ji}\ge \Delta$ or $ij\in F$".
 The following lemma can be proved by the same argument as Lemma~\ref{lem:adjust}.

 \begin{lemma} The subroutine \textsc{Adjust}$(\Delta,f,F)$ is well-defined and correct: it returns a $(\Delta,F)$-feasible pseudoflow with $(f,\pi)$ satisfying (\ref{eq:delta-F-feas}).
 Further, $Ex(f)\le Ex(\bar f)+m_N\Delta$. \end{lemma}